CharlyReux/evolvable-by-design-todomvc-frontend/README.md

 #### Pivo Approach

+>![WARNING]
+>In order to simplify the usage of pivo, you can replace the content of the content of the todoService with the content in [todoServicePivo](src/utils/TodoServicePivo.md), which adds type hinting.

 ##### First implementation
 1. Instantiate the service in the TodolistPage(You will have to modify The todoService and the TodoList component, you can get inspiration from the [tutorial](https://github.com/CharlyReux/evolvable-by-design-tutorial/blob/main/tutorial.md#setting-up-pivo-in-our-application) we did earlier)
 2. Modify the TodoList component to use semantic data(You can use the utility component `with-semantic-data-required.jsx`)